microsoft/TypeScript-New-Handbook/Widening-and-Narrowing.md

 let n = one; // 'n' has type: number
 ```

-The first two steps are the same as the first example.
-The third step
+The first two steps are the same as the first, `const` example.

 1. `1` is an expression, so it has the fresh literal type `1`.
 2. `1: 1` is assigned to `const one`, so `one: 1`.
 3. `one: 1` is assigned to `n`, a mutable location, so `n: number`.

-The fresh literal type `1` makes its way
+The fresh literal type `1` makes its way *through* the assignment to
-*through* the assignment to `one` down to the assignment to `wat`,
+`one` down to the assignment to `n`, and, since it's still fresh,
-and since it's still fresh widens to `number`.
-But this is the way a
+widens to `number`.
+This is confusing, but it is the way a real
-real program is supposed to work.
-The program defines constants at the
+program is supposed to work.
+A program defines constants at the top,
-top, then uses those constants as the initial values for variables:
+then uses those constants as the initial values for variables:

 ```ts
 const start = 1001;